UCAS code B721

 Current registration on the NMC Professional Register as a nurse (adult, first level).
 60 level 5 credits.
-Subject to occupational health screening and CRB enhanced disclosure and satisfactory professional and academic references.
+Subject to occupational health screening and DBS enhanced disclosure and satisfactory professional and academic references.
 Evidence of accredited academic study within past five years.
 Ability to meet travel requirements.
 Ability to follow a shift pattern covering 24 hour/7 day cycle.

 The course is offered in conjunction with local NHS Trusts in Brighton, Worthing, Haywards Heath, Eastbourne and Hastings.
 Students become employees of the respective trust, subject to contract and conditions of employment.
 Theory is delivered in study blocks of one-three weeks and practice placements are for four-six weeks.